perronet/bachelor-thesis/slides/slides_thesis.md

 Event tracing is performed at specific points in the code known as *tracepoints*.
 It’s less efficient than function tracing because it doesn’t use runtime injection.

 Tracepoint functions are generated by the `TRACE_EVENT(...)` macro, which allows developers to quickly declare their own events to trace from outside the kernel.

+## Why not just use `printk()` ?

+* Tracepoints are more efficient: it is faster to write in `ftrace`'s ring buffer than in standard output.
+* When debugging the scheduler or other high-volume areas, `printk()`'s overhead can introduce heisenbugs or even create a live lock.
+* Output from tracepoints can be quickly filtered by selectively toggling them from userspace.

 # Event tracing